 Help your child understand the family pet is a friend

-1: Don’t force your child to pet or interact with your pet.
-Let your child come around to wanting to hang out and interact with the family pet on his/her own.
-If you force or insist, it can increase your child’s anxiety.
+- Don’t force your child to interact with your pet.
+Let your child, on her own, want to hang out and interact with the family pet.
+If you force it, it can increase your child’s anxiety.

 - Try to keep your dog or cat calm when around your child and vice versa.

 - Read read read.
 There are hundreds of books and stories for children where animals are the heroes, best friends, and coolest superhero!
 Stories can help ease anxiety.